Wireless Remote Control with micro:bit

 0, we will want the moto:bit to drive forward at

 100%.
 For feedback, we will have an arrow point up.
 After a short pause of about 50ms, we will want to clear the screen and turn the motors off before checking again.
-If the pause is too long, the micro:bot will continue to drive forward even after you remove your fingers from the gamer:bit's buttons.
+If the pause is too long, the micro:bot will continue to drive forward even after you remove your fingers from the controller:bit's buttons.

 What You Should See